A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Mathematical background

 \subsection{Multigrid methods and the shifted Laplacian framework}

 In this section we describe the general shifted Laplacian multigrid framework that we adopt in this paper.
 Multigrid methods aim at solving linear systems

 iteratively by using two complementary processes.
 The first process is the relaxation, which is obtained by a standard local iterative method like Jacobi or Gauss-Seidel.
 Such methods are typically effective at reducing only part of the error in the iterative solution process.
-The other part of the error, called ``algebraically smooth'', is not reduced well by the relaxation and is typically defined by vectors $\bfe$ s.t.
+The other part of the error, called ``algebraically smooth'', is not reduced well by the relaxation and is typically defined by vectors $\bfe$ such that

-To reduce such errors, multigrid methods use a ``coarse grid correction''.
+To reduce these errors, multigrid methods use a ``coarse grid correction''.
 In this correction, the error $\bfe$ for some iterate $\bfx^{(k)}$ is estimated by solving a coarser system

-where the matrix $H_c$ is an approximation of the matrix $H$ on a coarser mesh (the subscript $c$ denotes coarse components).
-The matrix $P$ is the so called prolongation operator that is used to restrict the residual onto the coarser grid, and to interpolate the solution of the coarse system, $\bfe_c$, back to the fine grid:
+where the matrix $H_c$ approximates the matrix $H$ on a coarser mesh (the subscript $c$ denotes coarse components).
+The matrix $P$ is the so-called prolongation operator that is used to interpolate the solution of the coarse system, $\bfe_c$, back to the fine grid: